mikwielgus/topola/CONTRIBUTING.md

 Contributions can be of any kind: documentation, organization, tutorials, blog posts, bug reports, issues, feature requests, feature implementations, pull requests, helping to manage issues, etc..
-Many of these tasks do not require specialized programming knowledge, or writing software at all.
+Many of these tasks do not require specialized programming knowledge, or any programming at all.

 ## Chat